 Free cash flow represents the cash generating capability of the Group to pay dividends, repay providers of capital, or carry out acquisitions, if any.
-It equals Operating cash flow less capital expenditure, expenditure on intangible assets and other investing activities.
-See Note 16.5 of the Consolidated Financial Statements of the Nestlé Group 2021 (www.nestle.com/sites/default/files/2022-02/2021-financial-statements-en.pdf) for a reconciliation of Operating cash flow to Free cash flow.
+As per the table below, it equals Operating cash flow less capital expenditure, expenditure on intangible assets and other investing activities.

+Reconciliation of Operating cash flow to Free cash flow is a follows: